 One positive step towards relapse prevention would be to stay at a sober living facility.
 In sober living, house requirements may seem difficult, but they only help.

 Sober living homes provide a peaceful and orderly environment where recovery is the central focus.
 This is felt in all aspects of residential life.
 First, all residents must remain sober for the entirety of their time.
 This differs greatly from living independently.
 With this requirement, residents may feel positive pressure from those within the house to maintain their sobriety.
-Residents also have numerous opportunities available on-site that they would normally have to find themselves and make arrangements for like individual therapy, group therapy, transportation services, and resources in finding a mentor or twelve-step meeting location.
+Residents also have numerous opportunities available on-site that they would normally have to find themselves and make arrangements for like:

 In addition to ensuring that residents remain sober, facilities always prohibit drugs or alcohol within the home.
 The house staff ensures this.
 Curfews, strict visitor policies, and restrictions also eliminate the chance for a resident to acquire substances.
 According to research and data, “science has taught us that stress, cues linked to the drug experience (such as people, places, things, and moods), and exposure to drugs are the most common triggers for relapse.”